gregvonkuster/galaxy_tools/docs/corals/coralsnp_tutorial.md

 The process is straightforward.
 Each of the following steps will be discussed in detail in the following sections.

  - A sample metadata file is created by the user from an Excel spreadsheet template for their samples to be analyzed.
 A row is entered into the spreadsheet for each sample, and when finished, the spreadsheet is exported from Excel and saved to disk as a tab-delimeted file.
- - The user logs into the [CoralSNP Galaxy](https://coralsnp.science.psu.edu/galaxy) environment and creates a new, empty history, ideally naming it in a way that associates it with the run being analyzed.
+ - The user logs into the [Galaxy CoralSNP](https://coralsnp.science.psu.edu/galaxy) environment and creates a new, empty history, ideally naming it in a way that associates it with the run being analyzed.
  - The user uploads their sample metadata file (named something like *"plate2_metadata.tabular"*) along with the necessary raw Affymetrix data files for the run being analyzed into the Galaxy CoralSNP environment using the *"Upload file"* tool within the *"Get Data"* section of the Galaxy tool panel.
  - The user selects the *"Queue genotype workflow"* tool from the *"Genotype Workflow"* section of the Galaxy tool panel, selects the appropriate files as inputs, and executes the tool.
 The tool executes the entire analysis for the samples and the user can view the results in the Galaxy history when the analysis is finished.